jjia131/ASTEAM-2025-Lab-Resources/README.md

 This GitHub repository by RT Corporation showcases examples using the Arduino framework.
 The original Japanese manuals are available at [RT Corporation: Pi:Co Classic3 (ESP32)](https://downloads.rt-shop.jp/PC3-ESP32/index.html), which include setup instructions, wiring guides, firmware, and useful references for development and operation.
 A translated version can be found in the `Micromouse` folder.

 ### 3. [IEEE at UCLA Project Docs](https://projects.ieeebruins.com/micromouse/)
 This site documents the UCLA IEEE student branch’s Micromouse project, featuring detailed build logs, tutorials, component breakdowns, and software architecture.
+Their slides and additional materials are available in the [Google Drive](https://drive.google.com/drive/folders/17CqYObDhKV1mDx2TkpDMS6F8mq6WzThL)